YOU’VE DECIDED TO HOMESCHOOL… NOW WHAT??

 How to view our class schedule:

 - Determine the core subjects you’d like your student to study and refer to our grade chart below for suggested guidance.

-All classes meet one day a week.
-Most range from 55 minutes and a few meet for 90 minutes.
+Most classes meet one day a week and range from 55 minutes to 90 minutes.